dgroomes/vanilla-kafka/interactive/README.md

   * Should prefer using interrupts to stop KafkaConsumer?
 Even though KafkaConsumer recommends using a flag?
 See <https://kafka.apache.org/0110/javadoc/index.html?org/apache/kafka/clients/consumer/KafkaConsumer.html>
-  * Implement a command to list Kafka client side metrics
+  * DONE Implement a command to list Kafka client side metrics

 ### Notes